Key Metrics for eCommerce Performance Analysis

 Product and Inventory Analytics

 Product and inventory analytics help every online store keep the right items in stock.
 They show what sells, what sits, and what needs a reorder.
 When you use clear numbers, you avoid guesswork.
-As a result, you meet customer demand on time and cut waste.
+You meet customer demand on time and cut waste.

-With analytics software for ecommerce, you can track sales by product, variant, and season.
-You can also compare margins, returns, and discounts.
-This is where ecommerce analytics adds value: it helps you see which products drive profit, not just revenue.
-Then you can plan buys, set reorder points, and time promotions with more confidence.
+With analytics software for ecommerce, track sales by product, variant, and season.
+Compare margins, returns, and discounts.
+This is where ecommerce analytics adds value: it shows which products drive profit, not just revenue.
+Plan buys, set reorder points, and time promotions with more confidence.

 Good inventory work also supports e commerce analysis.
-For example, when you link stock levels to traffic and sales trends, you can spot demand spikes early.
-Therefore, you reduce rush shipping, storage costs, and dead stock.
-At the same time, you keep popular items available, which builds trust and repeat sales.
+Linking stock levels to traffic and sales trends helps spot demand spikes early.
+Reduce rush shipping, storage costs, and dead stock.
+Meanwhile, keep popular items available to build trust and repeat sales.

 Key areas to focus on